 Each of the available online platforms has much to offer.
 Some are more suited towards specific forms of presentation or products.
 Others, like Shopify, present a more unified approach and cover everything in running a professional online store.

-If you're trying to decide on what works best for you, below are the ins and outs of these platforms.
+If you're trying to decide on what works best for you, here are the best four places to sell your stuffs.
+We will dive into the ins and outs of each platforms below.

 Shopify comes with many templates and designs.
 All you need to do is select and install a theme that will form the structure of your online store.
 These are primarily mobile responsive, which is essential in this time and age; your customers can comfortably view your online store via mobile devices.

-eBay has been around since 1995.
+eBay is one of the oldest online marketplace that allow users to setup their own “online garage stores” to sell their stuffs.
+The website eBay.com has been around since 1995.
 Currently, eBay boasts an approximate 1.5 billion product listings, 159 million active buyers worldwide, and 19 million sellers.
-As such, eBay is one of the best sites to sell your stuffs online due to its existing massive audience.

 Why Sell Your Stuffs eBay?